BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ### Help users to
 # Assess dataset relevance

-> For a more detailed overview of the dataset users might explore it on the dataset details page.
-It should provide all the essential information required to make a decision whether this specific dataset will be useful to them.
+> Ensure datasets are represented accurately with essential metadata.
+Users often base their decision on whether to use a dataset by how clearly this information is presented to them.

-The so called [dataset details](../../main-content/pages/dataset-details) page is usually the first place that users might arrive from a search engine.
-Thus, it should be instantly clear whether this dataset is available for download or not, what license it is shared under and anything else that might effect how they might make use of the data.
-Users should also be provided with route to understand the data portal in which this dataset record is described, this can be achieved through well design [navigation](/main-content/steps/navigate-the-portal).
+Users may often first arrive at a [dataset details page](../../main-content/pages/dataset-details) after performing a search from a search engine.
+Thus, it should be instantly clear whether a dataset is available for download or not, what license it is shared under and anything else that may effect how this dataset is used.
+Ensure users are also provided with a route to understand the data portal in which this dataset record is described, this can be achieved through well design [navigation](/main-content/steps/navigate-the-portal).

 ## What it looks like